julelang/manual/src/std/io.md

 :::

 **Methods:**

+`fn read(mut self, mut buff: []byte)!: (n: int)`\
+Read bytes to buffer from stream and returns readed byte count.
+The number of bytes readed can never exceed the length of the buff.
+If the buff is larger than the number of bytes that can be read, the buffer will not cause an overflow.

+`fn write(mut self, buff: []byte)!: (n: int)`\
+Writes bytes to stream and returns writed byte count.
+The number of bytes written can never exceed the length of the buff.

 `fn read_line(mut self)!: []byte`\
 Reads line from file handle via &File.read method.
 Returns bytes until line delimiter (`\n`) byte.
 Returns zero-length byte slice when reached EOF.